 The Passenger permits the Company and its authorised servants and agents at any time and from time to time whilst the Passenger is on board the Vessel to search the Passenger and/or the Goods in order to establish whether the Passenger is in possession of Dangerous Goods and/or alcohol and/or Illegal Drugs and in the event that the Passenger refuses or hinders such search then the Company shall be entitled forthwith or at the next convenient port or place to disembark the Passenger.

 (b) When making a booking eight (8) days or more in advance of the Passengers onward travel date the Passenger will be mailed a set of personalised Goods labels with onward and return information.
-The Passenger is entitled to two free Goods labels per person travelling when the labels are booked 8 days or more in advance and additional Goods labels may be purchased when booking or at the departure terminal.
+The Passenger is entitled to two Goods labels per person travelling for $2 per label when the labels are booked 8 days or more in advance and additional Goods labels may be purchased when booking or at the departure terminal.
 Collecting labels on the day of departure may incur additional charges.
 If luggage is overweight, passengers do have the option to purchase a lightweight plastic storage bag from any one of our terminals.
 Coming into effect 6th March 2019.

-c) If the Passengers booking is seven (7) days or less from the Passengers travel date the Passenger will not be entitled to two (2) complimentary Passenger Goods labels at the departure point and will need to purchase Passenger Goods labels for an additional fee if required.
+(c) If the Passengers booking is seven (7) days or less from the Passengers travel date, the Passenger Goods labels will need to be purchased at the departure point for an additional fee.

 (d) Once booked if the Passengers travel arrangements change then new Goods labels will need to be re-issued at either the Passenger departure point or extra labels purchased online.

 (e) All Goods label-related fees are displayed when checking out online.

 (f) Goods in excess of the amount of two bags per person will incur an excess Goods charge.
 Such Goods charges shall be as published by the Company from time to time.